-On a Barium swallow study, there may be an incomplete leak of Barium.
+On a barium swallow study, there may be an incomplete leak of barium.

 A mucosal laceration without transmural perforation is likely to be occult on CT.
-However, CT images of the esophagus many occasionally show evidence of haemorrhage or foci of extraluminal gas at a site of mucosal injury 2.
+However, CT images of the oesophagus many occasionally show evidence of haemorrhage or foci of extraluminal gas at a site of mucosal injury 2.

 Treatment and prognosis